reginapilip/getting-started-with-markdown/2-markdown-tools.md

 Markdown is integrated in many tools, apps, and websites, so you have a lot to choose from.

-Here are some options to get you started:
+Here are some options to get you started.
+For an extended list, visit: https://www.markdownguide.org/tools/

 \* Some of these are not free